Dejan Stanković: Spartak Moscow

 On 16 May 2024, Russian Premier League club Spartak Moscow announced they signed a two-year contract with Stanković, beginning in the 2024–25 season, he would not be coaching the remaining 2023–24 games.
 On 11 November 2025, Stanković left Spartak by mutual consent, with the club in 6th place.

+Return to Red Star Belgrade

+On 21 December 2025, Stanković returned for a second spell as head coach of Red Star Belgrade.
+He led the team to the domestic double in the 2025–26 season.
+On 11 August 2026, Stanković left his position following a 2–0 home defeat to Hapoel Be'er Sheva in the Champions League third qualifying round, which resulted in the club's elimination from the competition.

 Personal life

 Stanković was born in Belgrade, present day Serbia, to Borislav and Dragica and has a brother Siniša.
 He was married to Ana Ačimovič, whom he met at the age of 19, and who is a sister of former professional footballer Milenko Ačimovič, Stanković's former teammate at Red Star.
 The pair has three sons; Stefan (b.
 2000), Filip (b.
 2002) and Aleksandar (b.
 2005).
 All of his three sons were members of Inter Milan football academy.

 Stanković is married to Slovene journalist Anita Bojanić.
 On 19 January 2025, their daughter Anđela was born.